NYUGameCenter/Unity-Git-Config/README.md

 3. Navigate to the folder containing your git repository & execute: `git lfs install`

 4. That's all you need to do, as tracking the appropriate files in lfs is taken care of by the .gitattributes file.
-If you're already familiar with git, you might consider reading this intro to git-lfs, as working with it varies from vanilla git quite a bit: https://github.com/git-lfs/git-lfs/wiki/Tutorial
+If you're already familiar with git, you might consider reading [this intro to git-lfs](https://github.com/git-lfs/git-lfs/wiki/Tutorial), as working with it varies from vanilla git quite a bit.

 ## Fourth: Invite everyone else to the repo

 1. Make sure they've all installed git lfs!

 2. Add them to your repo.

+3. Help them clone the repo.